 Investing Money for Beginners

-People give lots of suggestions and investment options but are they best for your needs?
+People give lots of suggestions and different investment options but are those best for your needs?
 Below are the best investment avenues for totally new beginners.

 #1.
 401(k) or Other Retirement Plans